" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 • Antihistamines can help dogs the same way they help people.
 Consult your vet to get the proper dosage.

-• Get rid of any lingering bacteria by cleaning their bedding, bowls, toys, or anything else they use regularly
+• Clean their bedding, bowls, toys, or anything else they use regularly.
+This may help to remove some allergens.

 Final Thoughts

-You usually don’t need to worry if your dog sounds congested at night.
-In some cases, it can be indicative of issues.
+However, in some cases, loud nighttime breathing can be indicative of issues.
 If they exhibit any symptoms or if you’re unsure what’s causing it, your veterinarian can help determine the reason for their congestion and work out a treatment plan if one is needed.

 Category_Dog Knowledge